MichalOpoka/ecfr/cfr/title-22-Foreign-Relations/chapter-I-Department-State/subchapter-M-International-Traffic-Arms-Regulations/part-121-The-United-States-Munitions-List/subjectgroup-ECFR6cf5c989d9a8d36-Enumeration-Articles/section-121.1.md

 *Primary payload* is that complement of equipment designed from the outset to accomplish the prime mission function of the spacecraft payload mission set.
 The primary payload may operate independently from the secondary payload(s). *Secondary payload* is that complement of equipment designed from the outset to be fully integrated into the spacecraft payload mission set.
 The secondary payload may operate separately from the primary payload. *Hosted payload* is a complement of equipment or sensors that uses the available or excess capacity (mass, volume, power, etc.) of a spacecraft to accommodate an additional, independent mission.
 The hosted payload may share the spacecraft bus support infrastructure.
 The hosted payload performs an additional, independent mission which does not dictate control or operation of the spacecraft.
 A hosted payload is not capable of operating as an independent spacecraft. *Spacecraft bus* (distinct from the spacecraft payload), provides the support infrastructure of the spacecraft (e.g., command and data handling, communications and antenna(s), electrical power, propulsion, thermal control, attitude and orbit control, guidance, navigation and control, structure and truss, life support (for crewed mission)) and location (e.g., attachment, interface) for the spacecraft payload. *Spacecraft payload* is that complement of equipment attached to the spacecraft bus that performs a particular mission in space (e.g., communications, observation, science).

-Note 2 to paragraph (e)(17):
+Note 2 to paragraph e)(17):

 An ECCN 9A004 or ECCN 9A515.a spacecraft remains a spacecraft subject to the EAR even when incorporating a hosted payload performing a function described in paragraph (a) of this category.
 All spacecraft that incorporate primary or secondary payloads that perform a function described in paragraph (a) of this category are controlled by that paragraph.
+This paragraph does not control primary or secondary payloads of the James Webb Space Telescope, which are subject to the EAR.

 \* (18) Secondary or hosted payload, and specially designed parts and components therefor, developed with Department of Defense-funding;